 Shane joined the Board in March 2018 and is a member of the Community Investment Committee and Finance, Investment and Audit Committee.

 Thomas Cure’s Warden

-Ben Johnson is an academic publishing professional and former local councillor in Southwark, where he lives.
-He is experienced in local government, community engagement, housing, planning and communications.
+Ben Johnson runs engagement programmes for a scientific and medical publisher and is a former local councillor in Southwark, where he lives.
+He is a member of the Public Advisory Board for Health Data Research UK, where he advises on patient and public involvement and engagement, and is a volunteer at Pembroke House in Walworth.
 He is passionate about the area where he lives and brings a wide range of skills and knowledge of Southwark neighbourhoods and things that matter to people living and working in them.